nesimtunc/transformers/installation.md

 [See here](https://towardsdatascience.com/how-to-setup-python-for-machine-learning-173cb25f0206?sk=8e25eb341c8910209ff683071650c180) for more detailed guide of steps 1-2, 5-7.

-1. Create a new Python environment with `conda create -n ml python=3.8.5 anaconda`.
+1. Create a new Python environment with `conda create -n ml python=3.8.5 anaconda`

-2. Activate the new environment with `conda activate ml`.
+2. Activate the new environment with `conda activate ml`

 3. Navigate to directory containing the *requirements.txt* of this repository ([here](https://github.com/jamescalam/transformers/blob/main/requirements.txt)).

-4. Write `pip install -r requirements.txt`.
+4. Write `pip install -r requirements.txt`

 5. Move onto the **Installation of PyTorch** section.